d12frosted/elpa-mirror/gnu/vertico-readme.txt

 [Orderless] <https://github.com/oantolin/orderless>

+[extensions] See section 5

 7 Child frames and Popups
 ═════════════════════════

   An often requested feature is the ability to display the completions in a child frame popup.
-I do not recommend this, since from my experience it introduces more problems than it solves.
-Child frames can feel slow and sometimes flicker.
-On the other hand the completion display appears right in your focus at the center of the screen, leading to a modern look and feel.
-Please give these packages a try and judge for yourself.
+Personally I am critical of using child frames for minibuffer completion.
+From my experience it introduces more problems than it solves.
+Most importantly child frames hide the content of the underlying buffer.
+Furthermore child frames do not play well together with changing windows and entering recursive minibuffer sessions.
+On top, child frames can feel slow and sometimes flicker.
+A better alternative is the `vertico-buffer' display which can even be configured individually per command using `vertico-multiform'.
+On the plus side of child frames, the completion display appears at the center of the screen, where your eyes are focused.
+Please give the following packages a try and judge for yourself.

   • [mini-frame]: Display the entire minibuffer in a child frame.
   • [mini-popup]: Slightly simpler alternative to mini-frame.